adafruit/Adafruit_Learning_System_Guides/Flora_NeoGeo_Watch/README.md

 Adafruit invests time and resources providing this open source design, please support Adafruit and open-source hardware by purchasing products from [Adafruit](https://www.adafruit.com/)!

-Written by Tyler Cooper for Adafruit Industries.
+Code written by Tyler Cooper for Adafruit Industries.
 BSD license, check LICENSE.md for more information

 ------------------------------